-How to Prepare for GATE 2018?
-One of the biggest questions asked by all GATE aspirants is how to prepare for GATE?
-Well there are different takes to this.
-While some suggest rigid timetables and heavy learning, some offer advice from their experiences.
-However all the advice is to nought if the determination and the will to succeed doesn’t come from you as a student.
-GATE 2018 will be held by IIT Guwahati on February 3, 4, 10 and 11.
-The application forms are available from August 31, 2017 onwards.
-So, how to prepare for GATE 2018?
-It is a fact the GATE 2018 syllabus encompasses the syllabus studied during under graduation which is simply put - vast.
-Therefore to crack GATE 2018, you need to be well prepared on all fronts.
-This will require a plan that incorporates all aspects that are important for the GATE exam.
+How to Prepare for GATE 2019? - A big question that crops up in the mind of all GATE aspirants is how to prepare for GATE 2019?
+Well each one has his or her own idea about it.
+While some think of rigid timetables and intense learning, others offer advice from their own GATE experiences.
+However all the advice is to to no avail if the determination, dedication and the will to succeed doesn’t come from within you.
+GATE 2019 will be held by IIT Madras on February 2, 3, 9 & 10 for 24 papers - including the newly announced paper "Statistics (ST)".
+The application forms are available online from August 31, 2018 onwards.
+So, how to prepare for GATE 2019?
+The fact is that GATE 2019 syllabus encompasses the syllabus of the undergraduate courses and as you know, it is vast.
+Therefore to crack GATE 2019, you need to be well prepared on all fronts.
+This will require a plan that incorporates all aspects of GATE while chalking out a preparation strategy to crack the exam.

-Careers360 has compiled the guidelines form various experts, tips from toppers in to a simple and doable preparation plan that will ensure success in the exam.
-GATE is the not just entrance test for M.Tech admissions, it also is the key to PSU recruitment which is one reason for the huge competition seen in GATE in recent years.
+Careers360 presents a simple and doable preparation plan compiled from the guidelines given by various experts, toppers tips that will ensure success in the exam.
+GATE is the not just entrance test for M.Tech admissions but also is one route to PSU recruitment making it the reason for the huge competition seen in GATE in recent years.
 With so much at stake, only the well prepared candidates will make it past the qualifying stage.
-Take a look below on the simple but detailed steps on how to prepare for GATE 2018.
+Take a look below on the simple but detailed steps on how to prepare for GATE 2019.

 Tip 1: "Begin the preparation"

 Take the first step by understanding what you are up against, information you need before you plan and then begin the actual preparation.
 The first thing to do before you start is to know the GATE 2019 eligibility.
 Check if you fulfil it and can appear for the exam.